pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     git clone https://github.com/pingcap/tidb-docker-compose
     ```

+2. Optionally, you can use `docker-compose pull` to get the latest Docker images.
-2. Change your directory to `tidb-docker-compose`:
+3. Change your directory to `tidb-docker-compose`:

     ```bash
     cd tidb-docker-compose
     ```

-3. Deploy TiDB on your laptop:
+4. Deploy TiDB on your laptop:

     ```bash
     docker-compose up -d